shehryarhafeez/Inventory-management/README.md

 💡 For best performance and full features, use Google Chrome or Microsoft Edge.

-📦 Instractions
-The Applications is designed for local Invertory Management. it will only work if you're using local system to Save and open files directly from your local system

 ✍️ Usage
 First Create an Excel file or Load an with the extension of.xlsx ➕ Add Students Record